Ittefaq Group: History

-After nationalising this industry, its earnings were deadly dropped but despite all the efforts by Shareef Family it was not privatised due to various political issues.
+After nationalising this industry, its earnings were deadly dropped but despite all the efforts by Ittefaq Family it was not privatised due to various political issues.

 In 1978, General Mohammad Zia ul-Haq returned the business after developing political links with the Sharifs.
 In 1983, Zia ul-Haq appointed Nawaz Sharif as finance minister in the Punjab provincial cabinet.
 Then after the Pakistani general election, 1988, Nawaz Sharif formed and headed the provincial government in Punjab.
 In November 1990, Nawaz Sharif became the Prime Minister of Pakistan for the first time.

-In 2004, the Ittefaq Group was acquired by Al-Rehmat Group of Companies of Faisalabad for PKR2.159 billion.
-The sell-out was called by the Lahore High Court to pay up the loan which Ittefaq Group had taken between 1982 and 1988.
+In 2004, the Ittefaq Group steel division was acquired by Al-Rehmat Group of Companies of Faisalabad for PKR2.159 billion.
+The sell-out was called by the Lahore High Court to pay up the loan which Ittefaq Group steel division had taken between 1982 and 1988.